 The discount rate is based on the Bond Buyer Weekly 20-Year Bond GO Index as of the measurement date (or the nearest business day thereto).

-Mortality rates were based on the sex-distinct RPH-2014 Mortality Tables for employees and healthy annuitants, sex distinct, with generational mortality adjusted to 2006 with Scale MP-2014, and projected forward with scale MP-2021.
+Mortality rates were based on the sex-distinct Pub-2010 Mortality Tables for employees and healthy annuitants, generationally projected using Scale MP-2021.